 What is the Accessibility Policy?

 If you have a disability that requires having an attendant to assist you, the attendant will be admitted free to the convention and exhibits.
-Please discuss your request for any accommodations with us in advance via email or be prepared to discuss your request for any accommodations in person to our registration manager.
+Please discuss your request for any accommodations with us in advance via email or be prepared to discuss your request for any accommodations in person to our registration manager or vice chair.
 We endeavour to accommodate all reasonable requests.

-The Ontario Science Centre is a fully accessible venue.
+The Japanese Canadian Cultural Centre is a fully accessible venue.
 Participants in Pretty Heroes and the Toronto Sailor Moon Celebration who require the access of elevators can use the elevator near the main entrance to travel between the levels of the event.
 Attendees are asked to give priority access to participants with mobility aids or strollers.
-In the event that this elevator is malfunctioning and you need to use an elevator, please request an escort from Science Centre staff to a secondary elevator and they will assist you with directions or with someone who will lead the way.
+In the event that the elevator is malfunctioning and you need to use an elevator, please request assistance from convention staff so that we may work with the JCCC to rectify the situation as soon as possible or provide an acceptable temporary solution.

 The floor plan of the event is designed to be accommodating for mobility aids and strollers, please note that some of the depictions on the floor plan may not be exact and select items may be moved as needed to better accommodate for accessibility than shown.
 Participants using wheelchairs will be able to sit along aisles in panel rooms and any attendant may use the seat next to them.
 If you need assistance finding appropriate seating as/for a person with a disability and/or an attendant, please ask our convention crew to help you.